-If your used car comes with a written warranty, then this federal law will likely cover it.
-If not, you’ll have to rely on any laws your state has to protect you.
+If your new vehicle comes with a written certified pre-owned (CPO) warranty or extended warranty, then this federal law will likely cover it.
+If not, you'll have to rely on any laws your state has to protect you.
 Six states currently have used-car lemon laws, and an additional few offer different consumer protections for used-car buyers—against deceptive sales practices, for instance.
 However, only true used-car lemon laws will net you a refund or replacement.
-You can look up your state’s laws here.
+You can look up your state's laws here.

-It’s great to know what backup you have from the government during and after your used-car purchase.
-Still, ideally you will never have to jump through the hoops required to take advantage of these laws or deal with the disappointment of making a bad purchase.
+Knowing that you have backup from the government during and after your used-car purchase is great for peace of mind.
+Still, ideally you will never have to jump through the hoops required to take advantage of these laws or deal with the disappointment of having made a bad purchase.

-When shopping for a used car, one of the best investments you can make is hiring an independent mechanic to inspect any potential purchase.
+When shopping for a used car, you can always ask to see the maintenance records.
+Assuming the current owner has kept records, this will give you some insight into the care the car has received.
+Better yet, hire an independent mechanic to inspect any potential purchase—it's one of the best investments you can make in your car shopping.
 Dealerships may use their own in-house technicians to ensure cars are in running order before selling them.
-After all, they probably don’t look forward to dealing with warranty issues and unhappy customers, either.
+After all, they probably don't look forward to dealing with warranty issues and unhappy customers, either.

 However, an in-house mechanic's inspection criteria may be very different—and not nearly as thorough—as what you'd get via an independent third party.
 Try to use a mechanic you know (perhaps the one you've used for your current vehicle).
 If you don't have such a person, though, you can easily get an inspection from most repair shops.
 Call around to price this service, and ask if the shop offers any kind of warranty with its inspection.

 Another great option to protect yourself is getting a vehicle history report.
-Using a vehicle’s identification number (VIN), these reports offer records of a car’s title and any accidents it’s been in, among other information.
-Most major car dealerships provide a vehicle history report for free with used cars, but you can also purchase one on your own for less than $100.
+Using the vehicle identification number (VIN), these reports offer records of a car's title, number of previous owners, and any accidents it's been in, among other information.
+Most major car dealerships provide a vehicle history report for free with used cars, but if you're buying from a private party or working with a dealer that doesn't offer this service, you can also purchase one on your own for less than $100.

 What to Look for Outside the Car

 The cost of a pre-purchase inspection is minimal as well—on average, it’s about $100.
-Paying for that and a vehicle history report can be a bargain, especially considering the headaches and money these small investments could save you.
-Still, before spending any money, you can spot some basic issues on your own to tell whether a used car is worth moving forward with or not.
+Paying for that and a vehicle history report can be a bargain, especially considering the headaches and money these small investments could save you (best to know if you should expect any expensive repairs before you commit to a new car loan and the monthly payments that come with it).
+Still, before spending any money, you can spot some basic issues on your own to tell whether a used car's condition merits moving forward or not.

 On the body of the car, look for any dents or scratches.
 On their own, these are more eyesores than huge problems, but they may be indicative of more serious trauma the car has suffered—like an accident.
-Pay attention to any visible rust.
+Pay attention to any visible rust or corrosion.
 A small spot here or there may be okay, but large patches should be a deal-breaker.